Information and privacy

 If the information you’re seeking isn’t available through routine channels, you may make an FOI request for records containing the information.

-Unlike routine requests, formal FOI requests must be made in writing.
-Your request must provide sufficient detail to assist staff in locating and retrieving the records.
+Formal FOI requests must be made in writing.
+Your request must provide enough detail for staff to locate and retrieve the records.

 You may use our FOI Application Form, although it’s not required to make a formal request.
 You may deliver, mail, or e-mail your FOI request to:

 When you make an informal request for information, the department that has the information may charge you a fee to cover its costs in processing your request.
 Departments charge in accordance with our Fees and Charges Bylaw No. 9381.

 We may charge you fees to cover the cost of processing your FOI request.
 Section 75 of the Freedom of Information and Protection of Privacy Act allows the City to charge applicants fees for costs associated with processing requests to access records under the Act.
 The Freedom of Information and Protection of Privacy Bylaw No. 9682 establishes that the maximum fees are those set out in the Freedom of Information and Protection of Privacy Regulation Schedule of Maximum Fees.
 For example, the following fees apply for non-commercial applicants (i.e. private individuals):

 - $7.50 per ¼ hour ($30/hour) after the first three hours spent locating, retrieving and producing the requested records

 - $7.50 per ¼ hour ($30/hour) to prepare records for disclosure (includes the time spent photocopying and reassembling files)